ParkerICI/grappolo/README.md

 - One or more RDS (R binary format) files containing cluster memberships for every cell event

 The summary table contains one row for each cluster, and one column for each channel in the original FCS files, with the table entries representing the median intensity of the channel in the corresponding cluster.
 If multiple files have been pooled together this table also contains columns in the form `Marker1@A.fcs`, which contain the median expression of `Marker1`, calculated only on the cells in that cluster that came from sample `A.fcs`

+The RDS files contain R data frames, where each row represents a different cell, and the columns the intensity of different markers.
+A special column called `cellType` indicates cluster membership

 ### Features generation

-This package also contains functions to rearrange the clustering output to calculate cluster features that can be used to build a predictive model (similar to the approach used in the Citrus package).
+This package also contains functions to rearrange the clustering output to calculate cluster features that can be used to build a predictive model (similar to the approach used in the [Citrus](https://github.com/nolanlab/citrus) package).
 These functions operate on the clusters summary table described above, and require data to have been pooled together before clustering (i.e. the clustering should have been run with the `cluster_fcs_files_groups` function).
 In other words, if you want to build a model that includes data from the four files in the example above, you need to cluster them as a single group.

 The general approach for features generation for model building, is that you want to generate a table where each row represents a cluster feature (e.g. the abundance of a cluster, or the expression of a marker in a cluster), and each column represent an observation (e.g. a different sample), for which you have a categorical or continuous endpoint of interest that you want to predict using the cluster features.